muhme/joomla-branches-tester/README.md

 * `base` to display information about all base containers,
 * version number to display information about this version number web server container.

-For example, to check only instance and `4.4-dev` branch information:
+For example, to check only instance and Joomla 4.4 information:
 ```
 scripts/info instance 44
 ```